Vitaee/RailsECommerce/README.md

     - Then create our database using docker exec.
     - ```sudo docker exec -it some-postgres psql -U postgres -c "create database time_management_development"```

+* Database Structure
+  - There are;
+    - user
+    - basket
+    - order
+    - product tables
+  - user have many to many relationship with order and basket.
+  - basket and order tables have one-to-one relationship with product.

 * Configuration
     - create ```.env``` file in project root.
 Copy .env.example and change values according to yours.